Basonym of the Drug

 Chikitsopachara (Remedial Measures)

-In case of adverse effects, Ayurveda recommends the following remedial measures:
+In case of adverse effects, Ayurveda suggests the following measures:

 Shodhana (Purification Method)